scpwiki/wikijump/web/README.md

 clean : cleans up any running services
 ```

+If you're in the `serve` or default mode, there are you a few commands you can run while the the script is running.
+Enter `help` to see the available commands - they're fairly self-explanatory.
 ### Modules

 Modules can be found in the [`modules`](./modules) folder.
 See [`modules.md`](../docs/modules.md).